Open-Science-Community-Saudi-Arabia/JSquarto/README.md

     This will generate the documentation, preview with quarto and open a link to preview the docs

+For more information on how to integrate translation tools like Crowdin with JSquarto, refer to the [Documentation](https://jsquarto.netlify.app/chapters/tutorials/how_to/optimizing_workflow#workflows).

 For more details on using JSquarto and to see an example of the generated documentation, visit the [JSQuarto documentation](https://jsquarto.netlify.app/)